populationgenetics/exercises/NucleotideDiversiteyExercise/Exercise in estimating nucleotide diversity.md

 <details><summary>click to see answer</summary>
 <p>

-	Rare variants will mostly be found in heterozygous state, since it is very unlikely that a low frequency variants is paired together with itself.
-Based on HWE proportions, the probability of finding a variant with frequency 0.01 in heterozyougs state 2 * 0.01 * 0.99 = 0.0198 while in homozyougs is 0.01 * 0.01 = 0.0001.
+	Rare variants will mostly be found in heterozygous state, since it
+	is very unlikely that a low frequency variants is paired together
+	with itself.
+Based on HWE proportions, the probability of finding
+	a variant with frequency 0.01 in heterozygote state
+	2 * 0.01 * 0.99 = 0.0198 while in homozygote is 0.01 * 0.01 = 0.0001.

 </p>
 </details>